 As the Visibility metric is computed based on keyword rankings and average search volumes, the explainer shows what’s going on, on two levels:

-When processing the Visibility trend as a number (ex: “+34%” – so not as a graph), the system only considers the Visibility trend generated by the keywords tracked for the entire selected timeframe, ignoring the ones added later than the start date.
-It does that so it always shows the change in Visibility based on the performance of the website for the tracked keywords and not being distorted by the keywords that were added throughout the selected timeframe – which naturally change the Visibility baseline of the keyword group.
+When processing the Visibility trend as a number and not as a graph (ex: “+34%”), the system only considers the Visibility trend generated by the keywords tracked for the entire selected timeframe, ignoring the ones that were removed or added later than the start date.
+It does that so it always shows the change in Visibility based on the performance of the website for the same set of tracked keywords, not being distorted by the keywords that were added or removed throughout the selected timeframe.

-We call this the “performance-only Visibility trend”.
-The Visibility explainer details it, while also highlighting what keywords were excluded from the calculation and why.
+We call this the performance-only Visibility trend.
+The Visibility explainer details it, while also highlighting what keywords were ignored from the calculation and why.

 Each device's Visibility trend gets its own detailed explanation.